1fadi/xtree/README.md

 ### Installation

-`pip install fadi-tree` to install the package in your python enviroment.
+`pip install fadi-xtree` to install the package in your python enviroment.

 ### Usage
 ```